xpack/xpack-build-box/macos/README.md

 $ JOBS=7 caffeinate bash "${HOME}/Downloads/xpack-build-box.git/macos/build-xbb-bootstrap-v3.1.sh"
 ```

+The Finder command `build-xbb-bootstrap-v3.1.mac.command` can be used
+as a shortcut.

 The build process takes quite a while.

 The build is performed in a folder like `${HOME}/Work/xbb-bootstrap-3.1-darwin-x86_64`